 SB 668 & HB 859-Relating to Postsecondary Distance Education

-On Tuesday, May 2nd, SB 668, by Senator Aaron Bean (R-Jacksonville), was laid on the table and substituted with HB 859, by Representative Amber Mariano (R-Port Richey).
-HB 859 was amended then read for a third time on the Senate floor and passed by a vote of 36 yeas to 0 nays.
+On Wednesday, April 26th, HB 859, by Representative Amber Mariano (R-Port Richey), was read for a third time on the House floor and passed unanimously by a vote of 116 yeas to 0 nays.

-HB 859 will go back to the House floor for consideration as amended.
+HB 859 will move on to the Senate floor for consideration.

 AIF SUPPORTS our State Universities and our Independent Colleges and Universities’ continued efforts to address the growing challenges that comes with increased enrollment, which in turn increases the workforce throughout Florida.